Died

 In 1985, de Angelis won the third round at Imola after Alain Prost was disqualified for being underweight, briefly leading the drivers’ championship.
 However, he was overshadowed by new teammate Ayrton Senna, who secured two wins and finished ahead of de Angelis in the points standings.

 Feeling sidelined, de Angelis moved to Brabham-BMW for 1986, but the switch proved disastrous.
 The low-profile BT55 was both uncompetitive and unreliable.
 De Angelis managed only a single eighth-place finish before tragedy struck during testing at Paul Ricard.
 A rear wing failure sent his car off the track, where it cleared a barrier, landed upside down, and caught fire.
-Trapped in the blaze for several minutes, de Angelis died from his injuries, deeply saddening and outraging the F1 community, who mourned the loss of a beloved driver.
+Trapped in the blaze for several minutes, de Angelis died from his injuries.

 Elio de Angelis Formula One World Championship career